 Seres Therapeutics is developing Ecobiotic® drugs designed to prevent C diff infections from coming back again.

 Most C diff infections occur after antibiotic treatment.
 Why?
 Our gut contains trillions of microbes, called the microbiome, which protects us from bacterial invaders that can cause disease.
 Antibiotics kill both good and bad bacteria, leaving holes in this ecology (community) of microbes.
 When the microbiome is damaged, bad bacteria, like C diff, can take advantage and cause disease.
 Although specific antibiotics can kill the active C diff bacteria, the sleeping forms (ie, spores) are untouched.
 These spores turn into active C diff bacteria and cause disease again and again – usually after antibiotic treatment has finished.

-To learn more about Seres Therapeutics please click on the following link to be redirected:
+To learn more about Seres Therapeutics and Clinical Trials In Progress please click on the following link to be redirected:

-Valneva Announces Start of Phase II Clinical Trial of its Clostridium difficile vaccine candidate
+Valneva Clinical Trial of its Clostridium difficile vaccine candidate

 candidate into Phase II